DEPARTMENT: Teaching Credentials

 JOB DESCRIPTION:

-Under the general supervision of the assigned TrAC Dean, the Professor will teach classes In Ethnic Studies - Chicana/Chicano Studies.
-The successful candidate will provide evidence of knowledge and understanding of the racial, socioeconomic, and academic diversity within community college populations; the candidate also will show knowledge and understanding of how these factors relate to the need for equity-minded and culturally responsive practices in the community college setting.
+Under the general supervision of the assigned area Dean, Learning Disabilities Coordinator/Professor will teach classes and will provide diagnostic assessment, instruction, curriculum development, and coordination for learning disability support services, including Learning Skills (LS) and Adaptive Learning Transition to Work (ALTW) Courses, DSPS Computer Support Center, and eligible students.
+The successful candidate will provide evidence of knowledge and understanding of the racial, socioeconomic, and academic diversity within community college populations; also, the candidate will show knowledge and understanding of how these factors relate to the need for equity-minded and culturally-responsive practices in the community college setting.

 Duties and responsibilities may include, but are not limited to, the following:

-* Conduct and organize Ethnic Studies - Chicana/Chicano Studies classes at the instructional level to meet the educational requirements stated in the course description and the course information outlines.
+* Conduct and organize classes at the instructional level to meet the educational requirements stated in the course description and the course information outlines.

 * Advise and assist students in achieving stated course objectives and student learning outcomes.